openai/swarm/README.md

 # Swarm (experimental, educational)

+> [!IMPORTANT]
-> [!WARNING] Swarm is now replaced by the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), which is a production-ready evolution of Swarm.
+> Swarm is now replaced by the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), which is a production-ready evolution of Swarm.
 The Agents SDK features key improvements and will be actively maintained by the OpenAI team.
 >
 > We recommend migrating to the Agents SDK for all production use cases.